 Are you growing peonies?
 Do you have any winter care tips to share?
 I’d love to hear from you in the comments section below.

-And for more information on growing flowering perennials in your garden, check out these guides next:
+And for more information on growing peony flowers in your garden, check out these guides next:

 Photos by Laura Melchor © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Eden Brothers.
 Uncredited photos: Shutterstock.